Efeemrcsr/Formula-1-Budget-Limitation-Analysis/README.md

 ## Ethical & AI Statement
 All data sources are publicly available and properly cited.
 No private or scraped personal data is used.
-I used LLM tools for searching data and checked readme file for relevance with guidelines.
+I used LLM tools for searching data and checked the README file for relevance with the course guidelines.

 ---

 ## Future Work
-In the future, I plan to extend the project by:
-- Adding **reliability metrics** (DNFs or accidents) from the Ergast API to evaluate whether reduced budgets impacted technical robustness.
+- Add **reliability metrics** (DNFs or accidents) from the Ergast API to see whether reduced budgets impacted robustness.
-- Including **driver market dynamics**, such as contract durations or sponsorship dependencies.
+- Include **driver market dynamics**, such as contract durations or sponsorship effects.
-- Applying **machine learning regression models** to predict team performance using multi-year financial and driver variables.
+- Apply **machine learning regression models** to predict team performance using multi-year financial and driver variables.